yahoo/proxy-verifier/README.md

 ### Session and Transaction Delay Specification

-A user can also stipulate per `session` and/or per `client-request` delays to be inserted by the Verifier client during the replay of traffic.
+A user can also stipulate per session and/or per transaction delays to be inserted by the Verifier client and server during the replay of traffic.
 This is done via the `delay` node which takes a unit-specified duration for the associated delay.
-During traffic replay, the delay is inserted before the associated session is established or before the client request is sent.
+During traffic replay, the delay is inserted before the associated session is established or before the client request or server response is sent.
 Proxy Verifier recognizes the following time duration units for the `delay` node:

 Unit Suffix | Meaning
 ----------- | -------